bsmith89/longev-mgen/doc/submission.md

 this species, in which OTU-1 did not have a significantly increased abundance in treated mice at UT, while it was the most dramatic change at UM.
-Genomic differences between populations found at each of the sites is one possible explanation for this pattern.
+Differences in the functional potential due to differences in gene content of populations found at each of the sites is one possible explanation for this pattern.

 Despite evidence that
 large differences in gene content can be found between